aliyun/terraform-provider-alicloud/website/docs/r/cs_managed_kubernetes.html.markdown

 * `service_account_issuer` - (Optional, ForceNew, Available in 1.92.0+) The issuer of the Service Account token for [Service Account Token Volume Projection](https://www.alibabacloud.com/help/doc-detail/160384.htm), corresponds to the `iss` field in the token payload.
 Set this to `kubernetes.default.svc` to enable the Token Volume Projection feature.
 * `api_audiences` - (Optional, ForceNew, Available in 1.92.0+) A list of API audiences for [Service Account Token Volume Projection](https://www.alibabacloud.com/help/doc-detail/160384.htm).
 Set this to `["kubernetes.default.svc"]` if you want to enable the Token Volume Projection feature.
 * `tags` - (Optional, Available in 1.97.0+) Default nil, A map of tags assigned to the kubernetes cluster .
+* `resource_group_id` - (Optional, ForceNew, Available in 1.101.0+) The ID of the resource group,by default these cloud resources are automatically assigned to the default resource group.
+* `cluster_spec` - (Optional, ForceNew, Available in 1.101.0+) The cluster specifications of kubernetes cluster,which can be empty.Valid values:
+  - ack.standard: Standard managed clusters.
+  - ack.pro.small:  Professional managed clusters.

 #### Addons
 It is a new field since 1.75.0.
 You can specific network plugin,log component,ingress component and so on.